martin67/adventofcode/src/main/doc/aoc2016/Day24AirDuctSpelunking.md

 What is the fewest number of steps required to start at 0, visit every non-0 number marked on the map at least once, and then **return to 0**?

+Your puzzle answer was 652.

+Both parts of this puzzle are complete!
+They provide two gold stars: **